moghwan/laracel-app/README.md

 ### A Laravel / Vercel boilerplate template with php 8.2
 This project will help you get started with a new Laravel project hosted on Vercel.
 It includes a basic setup for a Laravel project with a Vercel deployment pipeline.

+The initial purpose of this repo was benchmarking a Laravel project's performance with Vercel's serverless functions and the least performant droplet on digitalocean, results can be found in [this thread](https://twitter.com/moghwan/status/1778543140280115620).

 The project is setup to use:
 - PHP 8.2
 - Laravel 11
 - Serverless SQLite or Supabase as a database engine